SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 Code and publish a release
 --------------------------

-It's usually up to the developers.
+It's usually up to a team member.

-Code an evolution or a bugfix in the impacted git repository (usually the master branch).
+Code an evolution or a bugfix in the impacted git repository (usually the master/main branch).
 Open a diff for review.
 Land it when accepted.
-And then release it following the :ref:`tag and push
+And then release it following the :ref:`tag and push <deployment-upgrade-swh-service-tag-and-push>` part.
-<deployment-upgrade-swh-service-tag-and-push>` part.

 .. _deployment-upgrade-swh-service-tag-and-push:

 Tag and push
 ~~~~~~~~~~~~

-When ready, `git tag` and `git push` the new tag of the module.
-Then let jenkins
+When ready, `git tag -a` and `git push` the new (annotated) tag of the module.
+Then let
-:ref:`publish the artifact <deployment-upgrade-swh-service-publish-artifacts>`.
+jenkins :ref:`publish the artifact <deployment-upgrade-swh-service-publish-artifacts>`.

 .. code::